 How quickly can I become certified for Cyber Essentials and Cyber Essentials Plus?

-You can become certified within 24 hours for Cyber Essentials and you would need to upgrade to Cyber Essentials Plus within 3 months of achieving Cyber Essentials.
+You can become certified within 24 hours for Cyber Essentials and then to upgrade to Cyber Essentials Plus, you'll need to achieve the certification within 3 months of achieving Cyber Essentials.